randriu/synthesis/README.md

 We further consider a more complex variant of the synthesis problem inspired by the well-studied model of a dynamical power manager ([DPM](https://ieeexplore.ieee.org/document/7372021)) for complex electronic systems.
 The corresponding sketch describes around 43M available solutions with an the average MC size of 3.6k states (the [sketch](./cav21-benchmark/dpm/sketch.templ) and [specification](./cav21-benchmark/dpm/hard.properties) are available in benchmark [directory](./cav21-benchmark/dpm)).
 While enumeration needs more than ~1 month to find the optimal power manager, PAYNT solves it within 10 hours.

-## Evaluating PAYNT
-The [evaluate.md](./cav21-benchmark/evaluate.md) describes the way of recreating the experiments in [1].
-Further, it contains the exploring synthesis problems beyond the presented experiment suite.
-For more information about these parts, please examine the specified file.

 ## Testing PAYNT